1977 U.S. license plate

 Puerto Rico

-U.S. Virgin Islands motorcycle
+U.S. Virgin Islands trailer

 U.S. Virgin Islands